snkzt/snkzt.github.io/post/hello-world.md

 ---
 theme: jekyll-theme-cayman
-title: "Blogging Like a Hacker"
+title: Blogging Like a Hacker
 ---